-Generally, students will advance to Level Three once their case has been presented to the MRS BOE due to student continuing to have academic/clinical difficulty and/or the student has demonstrated a major lapse in professional behaviour.
+Generally, learners will advance to Level Three once their case has been presented to the MRS BOE due to learner continuing to have academic/clinical difficulty and/or the learner has demonstrated a major lapse in professional behaviour.

-The stream-specific Program Review Committee (PRC) in reviewing and considering student(s) who have not satisfactorily met the remediation plan recommended by the Board of Examiners and/or has demonstrated a major lapse in professional behaviour will make a further recommendation to the BOE.
+The stream-specific Program Review Committee (PRC) in reviewing and considering learner(s) who have not satisfactorily met the remediation plan recommended by the Board of Examiners and/or has demonstrated a major lapse in professional behaviour will make a further recommendation to the BOE.
 The recommendation plan will include the nature of the difficulty with relevant documentation, the remediation strategy and duration, the evaluation methods, the standards to judge a successful outcome, and consequences of both positive and negative outcomes.
 Prior to the BOE, the recommendation is presented to Oversight, where the recommendation is reviewed for completion and endorsed accordingly.

-The Academic Chair, or designate, will meet with the student about the process of the student's case presentation to the BOE, the PRC recommendation being presented to the BOE and the student's status in the program.
-The student is informed of the opportunity to write a confidential letter to the MRS Board of Examiners in support of their progression in the Program.
-The student is responsible for ensuring the letter is submitted to the Faculty Affairs Officer, prior to the scheduled BOE Meeting.
+The Chair (Academic Programs), or designate, will meet with the learner about the process of the learner's case presentation to the BOE, the PRC recommendation being presented to the BOE and the learner's status in the program.
+The learner is informed of the opportunity to write a confidential letter to the MRS Board of Examiners in support of their progression in the Program.
+The learner is responsible for ensuring the letter is submitted to the Faculty Affairs Officer, prior to the scheduled BOE Meeting.

-The PCL/CLO/CCS will prepare a report to the MRS Board of Examiners, outlining the recommendations from the PRC/Oversight.
-Once approved by the Academic Chair and the Academic Director, the PCL will forward to the Faculty Affairs Officer, 48 hours prior to the scheduled meeting.
+The PCL/CLO/CCS will prepare a report for the MRS Board of Examiners, outlining the recommendations from the PRC/Oversight.
+Once approved by the Chair (Academic Programs) and the Academic Director, the PCL will forward to the Faculty Affairs Officer, 48 hours prior to the scheduled meeting.

-Official communication of the BOE's decision is made via letter (delivered by email) to the student and the Program leadership, from the Chair, BOE.
-Following receipt of the BOE decision, the PCL/CLO/CCS will communicate the decision to the appropriate faculty and a copy of the letter is filed in the student's record.
-The PCL/CLO/CCS will follow up with the student regarding the remedial action plan and any other directive from the BOE.
+Official communication of the BOE's decision is made via letter (delivered by email) to the learner and the Program leadership, from the Chair, BOE.
+Following receipt of the BOE decision, the PCL/CLO/CCS will communicate the decision to the appropriate faculty and a copy of the letter is filed in the learner's record.
+The PCL/CLO/CCS will follow up with the learner regarding the remedial action plan and any other directive from the BOE.
 This meeting is documented.